Bryukh/Endless-Robot/GameDesignDocument/GameOverview.md

 Players can play 15 minutes in day or by 5 minutes breaks to check robot status and loot and manage it with basic algorithms.
 Or player can analyze and examine each step and improve and improve robots to speed up "basic" player progress.
 This way Hardcore gamers and casual players will find interest in the Game.
+Players can spend much time to coding and polishing code.
+But non coding players can achieve top results with nice sets of equipment.

 Intellect is our main weapon.